Jessie R. Fauset: Contemporary reviews

 Fauset was admired by many literary intellectuals during the 1920s.
 Her first novel, There is Confusion, was applauded by Alain Locke in the 1924 February issue of the Crisis.
 Locke felt the novel would "mark an epoch" because he believed it was educated literary material that the educated reader anticipated as it shone light on a higher class of black people rather than the usual "servant" type of character that was portrayed in past literature.
-In the 1924 June academic journal Opportunity, Howard University professor Montgomery Gregory gave praise to Fauset’s work because he felt she made clear of the "better elements" of African-American life "to those who know us only as domestic servants, 'uncles', or criminals".
+In the 1924 June academic journal Opportunity, Howard University professor Montgomery Gregory gave praise to Fauset's work because he felt she made clear of the "better elements" of African-American life "to those who know us only as domestic servants, 'uncles', or criminals".
 Although Fauset received many positive reviews on her literary work in the 1920s, she also faced negative feedback as well.
 Her new literary perspective was not received with open arms by everyone because it went against the stereotypical image white Americans made of middle-class African Americans.
 The first publisher ever to see the There is Confusion manuscript rejected it, saying that "white readers just don’t expect negroes to be like this".
-Despite the mixed discussion on Fauset’s work in the 1920s, by the 1930s people stopped talking about her and she became a forgotten writer.
+Despite the mixed discussion on Fauset's work in the 1920s, by the 1930s people stopped talking about her and she became a forgotten writer.
 Locke felt that the reason people stopped talking about Fauset was due to a change in the literary scene because of the Great Depression and Second World War.

 Current scholarship

 It was not until after the 1970s, a period of a feminist movement, that Fauset began to regain praise.
 In 1981, author Carolyn Wedin Sylvander wrote a book about Fauset, Jessie Redmon Fauset, Black American Writer, which analyses and shows great appreciation of her novels, short stories and poems.
-Other critics such as Deborah McDowell acknowledge Fauset in her 1986 essay "Jessie Fauset: A Modern Apostle of Black Racial Pride" for showing "awareness of African American cultural history" and demonstrating how to celebrate "black identity".
-McDowell also argues that Fauset is alongside other early black feminists because in addition to focusing on racial identity, she explores "female consciousness".
+Other critics such as Wilbert Jenkins acknowledge Fauset in his 1986 essay "Jessie Fauset: A Modern Apostle of Black Racial Pride" for showing "awareness of African American cultural history" and demonstrating how to celebrate "black identity".
+Jenkins also argues that Fauset is alongside other early black feminists because in addition to focusing on racial identity, she explores "female consciousness".
 Fauset is recognized today as an important contributor to the Harlem Renaissance.
 American and African-American literature professor Ann duCille compares Fauset to other Harlem Renaissance writers such as Nella Larsen for expressing feminism in her literary work.